hitokiri-mata/katacoda-courses/kubernetes-applications/nginx/step2.md

 `kubectl version`{{execute}}

-In the first deployment we simple pass a few parameters that declare to Kubernetes our intent to make Nginx available.
+In the first deployment we simply pass a few parameters that declare to Kubernetes our intent to make Nginx available.
 Use this command

 `kubectl run nginx-one --image=nginx --port=80`{{execute}}